Beastie Boys considering Coachella performance

 Sabotage [VIDEO // ALTERNATE VIDEO]

 There's a video montage with Time for Livin', Remote Control, Root Down, Sure Shot, Body Movin', Posse in Effect, Shake Your Rump, Gratitude, Sabrosa, So What'cha Want, Intergalactic, and Sabotage.
-Fast-forward to 6:30 to see Adam Horovitz' dance moves.
+Fast-forward to 6:30 to see Adam Horovitz's dance moves.

 Beastie Boys at Rams Head